|

 Thai New Year or Songkran in Siam Square Bangkok,

 Thanks to the Covid-19 pandemic, Songkran was cancelled entirely in Thailand in 2020 and 2021.
 It returned in 2022 with extreme restrictions — including banning water throwing.
 Thankfully, in 2023, it returned in full glory.
-Perhaps the Thai government has approved a month-long festival in 2024 to make up for the 2.5 cancelled ones.

 the Best Places to Celebrate Songkran in Thailand